-Free general admission tickets for Friday's qualifying races are available through a variety of sponsors; you can check with Acura dealers near you and other sponsors to see if they have free tickets.
-A test drive may be required.
-There are occasionally also advance discount tickets available through Goldstar.
+Free general admission tickets for Friday's qualifying races are available through a variety of sponsors; you can check with Acura dealers near you and other sponsors to see if they have free tickets, although a test drive may also be required.
+Additionally, there are occasionally also advance discount tickets available through Goldstar.

 If you're going general admission on Sunday, there is no seating, just standing room.
 Sunday is the only day you really need a reserved seat if you want to sit down.
 There is a raised platform for handicapped guests in wheelchairs and scooters with general admission tickets, with one helper seat per wheelchair or scooter.

-If you're a photo buff who's more concerned with getting great track shots than having a place to sit, the 3-day Super Photo Ticket for $290 gets you access to 4 exclusive shooting zones with clear track views as well as limited access to the pit.
+If you're a photo buff who's more concerned with getting a great track shot than having a place to sit, the three-day Super Photo ticket gets you access to the IndyCar Paddock and four exclusive shooting zones with clear track views as well as limited access to the pit.
 However, it's important to keep in mind these areas are not where the media photographers will be set up and certain restrictions apply.